-Today is National Receptionists’ Day, a day to celebrate the role of professional receptionists and appreciate all the things that they do for an organisation.
-To mark the occasion we have have put together a list of reasons why the receptionists role, is one crucial to the success of your business.
+Today is National Receptionists’ Day, a day to celebrate the role of professional receptionists and appreciate all the things that they do for an organization.
+To mark the occasion we have put together a list of reasons why the receptionist’s role, is crucial to the success of your business.

-Your receptionist is quite often the first person that a customer, candidate or client interacts with when making contact with your organisation, so they are essentially the face and voice of your company and for this reason they play an extremely important role in the representation of your organisation.
+Your receptionist is quite often the first person that a customer, candidate, or client interacts with when making contact with your organization, so they are essentially the face and voice of your company and for this reason, they play an extremely important role in the representation of your organization.

 Here are a few reasons why your receptionist could just be the most important person in your office: